strangerstudios/pmpro-vat-tax/readme.txt

 == Changelog ==
 = .5.2 =
 * ENHANCEMENT: Improved fields display on membership checkout page to use no tables for compatibility with Paid Memberships Pro v1.9.4.
+* ENHANCEMENT: Added a pmprovat_calculated_taxes filter to modify TAX amount (in support of different VAT rates for different products, not charging VAT for certain products/levels, etc)

 = .5.1 =
 * BUG FIX: Incorrect function name resulted in Order export not working